objectbox/objectbox-dart/README.md

 You can run these yourself using our [objectbox-dart-performance](https://github.com/objectbox/objectbox-dart-performance) Flutter benchmark app.

-## Do you 💙 ObjectBox?
+## How do you 💙 ObjectBox?

-We strive to bring joy to Flutter developers and appreciate all kind of feedback, both positive and negative.

-What do you love?
-What's amiss?
-Where do you struggle in everyday app development?
---> Please fill in this 2-minute [Anonymous Feedback Form](https://forms.gle/LvVjN6jfFHuivxZX6).

 **We're looking forward to receiving your comments and requests:**

 - Add [GitHub issues](https://github.com/objectbox/objectbox-dart/issues)
 - Upvote issues you find important by hitting the 👍/+1 reaction button
-- Fill in the [feedback form](https://forms.gle/s2L1YH32nwjgs4s4A) to help us improve our products
+- Fill in the [anonymous feedback form](https://forms.gle/s2L1YH32nwjgs4s4A) to help us improve our products
 - Drop us a line on Twitter via [@ObjectBox_io](https://twitter.com/ObjectBox_io/)
 - ⭐ us on GitHub, if you like what you see or give us a 👍 on [pub.dev](https://pub.dev/packages/objectbox)

 Thank you! 🙏

-Keep in touch: For general news on ObjectBox, [check our blog](https://objectbox.io/blog)!
+For general news on ObjectBox, [check our blog](https://objectbox.io/blog)!

 ## Contributing